 Located 10 minutes away from Cișmigiu Gardens, The Mansion Boutique Hotel is housed in the beautifully decorated building and former residence of famed 19th-century Romanian architect Alexandru Protopopescu.
 A friend of the Romanian royal family, he once hosted King Carol I at a ball held in the building.
 Beautifully renovated, the hotel offers 19 richly decorated rooms spread over two floors.
 The most popular, according to owners, is the Transylvania Room, which is decorated with handmade furniture painted with traditional motifs.

 Scala Boutique Hotel is housed within a striking building that has seen history unfold both within and beyond its walls.
 It was built by Ion Moscu, the first Paris-educated Romanian physician, who had many Romanian royals among his patients.
 The building’s architect, Gheorghe Simotta, was renowned for his art and combined the prevalent neo-Romanian style of the time with Byzantine elements.
-Scala Boutique Hotel is one of the few establishments in the Romanian capital to offer translation services, and also boasts a restaurant serving delicious fish dishes.
+It’s also one of the few boutique hotels in Bucharest to offer translation services, and boasts a restaurant serving delicious fish dishes.

 Slap bang on Calea Victoriei, one of Bucharest’s oldest and most picturesque avenues, Le Boutique Hotel Moxa offers 53 rooms that seamlessly combine sophistication with comfort.
 Early birds will appreciate the adjacent park with cobblestone alleyways, perfect for morning strolls before the city wakes up, while culture lovers will be happy to know that famous Bucharest landmarks such as the Arch of Triumph are located nearby, with the George Enescu National Museum and the Museum of Art Collections just steps away.